will-pang/medical-document-chat/README.md

-# SoapChat
+# ⚕️ MedDocChat

-🧼Chat is a chatbot that allows you to converse with SOAP notes.
+⚕️Chat is a chatbot that allows you to converse with SOAP notes.

-What 🧼Chat can do:<br>
+What MedDocChat can do:<br>
-✅ Answer questions about SOAP notes (in .txt files) in an intuitive chatbot interface<br>
+✅ Answer questions about medical documents (in .txt files) in an intuitive chatbot interface<br>
 ✅ Provides source attribution 💡 from medical document, ensuring trust in chatbot<br>
-✅ Stores SOAP notes in NoSQL distributed database (MongoDB is the only connection currently offered)<br>
+✅ Stores medical documents in NoSQL distributed database (MongoDB is the only connection currently offered)<br>
 ✅ Maintains conversational history when chatting with document, allowing for context to be maintained

 🛠️ Project's Tech Stack: